SilkRose/Pony/stories/there/there.md

 Fluttershy still talks to me, can't say the same for Pinkie.
 I'm sure she will come around, but I did ruin the one thing that felt like it was helping me.
 The few times Pinkie held me at night were nice, at least for the minutes I thought she was her.
 The illusion and our friendship shattered the second I kissed Pinkie.

+As I'm about to open my eyes and face the reality I knew was awaiting me, I think of her face, and know the sun will never shine the same way with her gone.
+I think of her voice, and I know the birds will never sing the same to my ear, no sound could be so genital and kind, no sound could be so generous.

+I don't open my eyes.

+Worse yet, I imagine if my eyes were open, if my eyes were open that I would see here in everything.
+I would see her in the dappled light of the sun, in the gentile shade of the trees, in the smile of my friends.
+Or worse even yet, I fear I would forget her face, forget her pale beauty in the beauty of the world.
+I could never forget her but what if I did, I could never forgive myself, worse yet what If I forget her, and forget not to forgive myself.
+No better to keep my eyes shut, to remember her every detail.

+Perhaps at the end of the day opening my eyes doesn't change anything, she's still gone, and I'm still alone.
+No, I'll stay in bed, keep my eyes closed, and pretend I'm still not broken.
+For another minute… another hour… another day… years a lifetime, it would make no difference, I would remember her no better.

 As I'm about to open my eyes and face the reality I knew was awaiting me, a hoof reached over me and held me tight.